Downtown Bluffton SC

 Markel’s Cards and Gift Shop

 Historic Downtown Bluffton has many stories to tell.
-Start with The Church of the Cross located at the end of Calhoun Street on the bluff.
-Built before the Civil War, this church welcomed parishioners from Hilton Head Island and surrounding areas starting 1767.
+Start with The Church of the Cross at the end of Calhoun Street on the bluff.
+Built before the Civil War, this church welcomed parishioners from Hilton Head Island and surrounding areas starting in 1767.
 Check out The Heyward House located off of Calhoun Street on Boundary Street.
 This historic site was built by slaves in 1841.

 Historic Site Old Town Bluffton